takeuchi-masaki/DigitalLogicSimulator/Report/designManual.md

 ### GridLogicHandler

-Whenever a wire is added to the grid, if the wire connects some output to some input, the wire creates a connection between two components.
-This creates a Directed Acyclic Graph (DAG).
-The `GridLogicHandler` guarantees that connected components create a DAG without any cycles.
-If all the conditions are met, the input signals are processed and create an output.
+Whenever some component or wire is added or removed from the grid, the `checkLogic()` function is called to check the validity of the circuit.

+First, the components are checked for overlaps in which case the component is highlighted in red and the check ends early.

+When no components are overlapping in an illegal way, the grid is searched greedily starting from the `InputComponents` like a Depth-First-Search (DFS) which is implemented using a Stack data structure.
+For circuits such as Flip-Flops, the input for part of a gate is dependent with another gate, creating a circular dependency.
+To tackle this issue, the logicHandler lazily determines the output of some gate with just a single input if it possible to do so.
+One example would be an `AndGate`.
+If one input of an `AndGate` is False, it is possible to determine that the `AndGate` must output False.

 ### LogicGate

 Logic Gates are implemented as an abstract class which is extended by each gate such as ANDGate, ORGate, and XORGate.
-Each logic gate have associated image files in `resources/logicsim/gates`.
+Each logic gate have associated image files in `resources/gates`.

+### GateComponent

+Instead of having the `LogicGate` interface directly with the `GridPanel`, the functions and parameters only necessary with the GridPanel were extended using this GateComponent class.

+### WireComponent

+When a `WireComponent` is initialized, the points are sorted by lowest x value then lowest y value to make it easier to check for duplicate wires.

 ## Diagrams